Samsung Galaxy Note 8 And Refurbished Note 7 Set For Release Later This 2017?

 A few days from now, Samsung will officially unveil its new flagship smartphone, the Galaxy S8.
 But in the midst of all the intense anticipation for the 2017 Galaxy S version are alleged leaks and rumors about the upcoming next-gen phablet from the Samsung Galaxy Note line.

-After the embarrassing disaster brought by exploding Galaxy Note 7 last year, Samsung hopes to redeem its phablet series with the release of the Note 8, which according to Sam Mobile, has a codename “Great.”
+After the embarrassing disaster brought by the exploding Galaxy Note 7 last year, Samsung hopes to redeem its phablet series with the release of the Note 8, which, according to Sam Mobile, has the codename “Great.”
 Its alleged model number has already appeared online.
 Particularly, the international unlocked variant of the Galaxy Note 8 could bear the SM-N950F model number, the post specified.

-Although the release of Samsung Galaxy Note 8 has already been confirmed by the company’s mobile chief DJ Koh who claimed that their next phablet will be “better, safer, and very innovative,” the specs and details that have been surfacing online are still based on speculations and leaks.
-For instance, Chinese website Slashleaks provided the alleged schematics of the Note 8 which seemingly shows that the phablet will drop the home button while the front camera and an iris sensor will be placed on top of the handset.
+Although the release of Samsung Galaxy Note 8 has already been confirmed by the company’s mobile chief, DJ Koh, who claimed that their next phablet will be “better, safer, and very innovative,” the specs and details that have been surfacing online are still based on speculations and leaks.
+For instance, Chinese website Slashleaks provided the alleged schematics of the Note 8 seemingly showing that the phablet will drop the home button while the front camera and an iris sensor will be placed on top of the handset.
 The schematics also showed that the bottom part will house the speakers.
 Moreover, the sides could feature the volume rockers as well as a dedicated Bixby button.

 “There’s a slot to keep S-Pen, USB Type-C port and a 3.5mm headphone jack at the bottom and SIM card slot on the top,” the BGR post added.